sablier-labs/EIPs/EIPS/eip-draft_mna.md

 ---
 title: Multiple Native Tokens
-description:
-  Introduces Multiple Native Tokens, with balances stored in the global VM state and support for transfers in EVM opcodes
+description: Introduces fungible tokens with native-like properties directly within the EVM
 author: Paul Razvan Berg (@PaulRBerg), Iaroslav Mazur (@IaroslavMazur)
 discussions-to: https://ethereum-magicians.org[]
 status: Draft
 type: Standards Track
 category: Core
-created: TBD
+created: 2024-11-01
 ---

 ## Abstract

-This proposal introduces Multiple Native Tokens (MNTs, or just NTs) as a foundational extension to the Ethereum Virtual Machine (EVM), enabling a diverse range of tokens to function with native-like properties directly within the EVM.
-Unlike current ERC-20 implementations, MNTs are integrated into the global VM state, allowing for direct balance storage and transfer capabilities through the newly defined opcodes.
-This integration designates Ether (ETH) as one of the multiple native tokens, maintaining its unique role as the exclusive payment for EVM gas fees.
-The proposal introduces specific opcodes — such as `MINT`, `BURN`, `BALANCEOF`, `CALLVALUES` and `NTCALL` — for efficient token operations and enables direct handling of NT balances without intermediary contract layers.
-Additionally, this EIP outlines a new transaction format supporting MNT transfers within the transaction structure.
-By embedding MNT support natively in the EVM, this proposal aims to streamline token interactions, reduce gas costs and facilitate advanced use-cases, particularly on Layer 2 (L2) solutions, promoting more flexible, scalable and efficient decentralized applications.
+This proposal introduces Multiple Native Tokens (MNTs, or just NTs) as a foundational extension to the EVM, enabling fungible tokens to function with native-like properties directly within the EVM.
+Unlike current ERC-20 implementations, MNTs are integrated into the global VM state, allowing for direct transfers through newly defined opcodes and eliminating the traditional two-step "approve" and "transfer" pattern.
+Ether (ETH) is designated as one of the MNTs while retaining its unique role as the exclusive token for gas fee payments.
+The EIP introduces the new opcodes `MINT`, `BURN`, `BALANCEOF`, and `CALLVALUES` to manage NT supply and query account balances.
+Additional opcodes such as `NTCALL`, `NTCALLCODE`, `NTCREATE`, and `NTCREATE2` facilitate NT transfers and NT-infused contract creation.
+Existing opcodes and transactions are adapted to refer to the default NT, which is `ETH`.
+A new transaction type is introduced in which the `value` field is replaced with a collection of (`token_id`, `token_amount`) pairs, enabling multi-token transactions.
+By embedding tokens natively in the EVM, this proposal aims to improve the user experience of token management and facilitate advanced innovating use-cases, particularly on L2s.

 ## Motivation